MaxFreya42/CG-Group-Repo/README.txt

 Colour correction is a way of creating unique filters for your game By taking a screenshot of the game, and adjusting the colours of the image, than applying them to the neutral colour LUT Then applying that LUT to our Colour Look up
+Created a total of 6 different color correction shaders

 Rim Lighting Shader